altdeep/LLM-Lab/NEU_syllabus.md

 ## Overview

-LLM Lab is a project-led course that uses product-development techniques to build software applications that extend large language models.
+LLM Lab is a project-led seminar course course that uses product-development techniques to build software applications that extend large language models.

 A large language model (LLM) is an artificial intelligence model trained on a large dataset of text data.
 LLMs can generate human-like text that is helpful in various tasks, such as language translation, text summarization, and question-answering.
-Some examples of large language models include versions of GPT (Generative Pre-trained Transformer) and BERT (Bidirectional Encoder Representations from Transformers).
+Some examples of large language models include ChatGPT and LaMDA.

 An LLM is an example of a foundation model -- a large artificial intelligence model trained on a vast quantity of unlabeled data at scale resulting in a model that can be adapted to a wide range of downstream tasks.

-Many graduate computer science and data science classes often focus on understanding, building, and training statistical and machine learning models.
-However, highly performant foundation models can require several million dollars to train.
+Highly performant foundation models can require several million dollars to train.
 As a result, a model is emerging where tech companies invest in pre-training these models, then provide access to them through services such as Azure OpenAI Service and Hugging Face.
-AI-savvy developers build software applications that use this foundation model access to solve downstream tasks.
+AI-savvy developers build products where this foundation model is one element in a stack.

-This course aims to make you one of those savvy developers.
+This course aims to make you one of those AI product developers.
 We focus on building impactful applications on pre-trained LLMs like GPT (as opposed to how to engineer and train LLMs themselves).

 ## Target outcomes